Vishesh-Charan/SoC-editor/Week 1/README.md

 ### How the Web Works

-Here's the condensed version in the same format:

----

-## How the Web Works

 The **World Wide Web** is a system of interlinked documents accessible over the internet.
 When you visit a website, your browser (the **client**) sends a request to a remote computer (the **server**), which responds with files your browser then displays.

 The [MDN Web Docs](https://developer.mozilla.org/) are the gold standard reference for everything web-related, with thorough documentation and examples for all three core technologies.